Nicole Malliotakis: Abortion

-As a state legislator, she received a 100% rating in 2011 from the New York State Right to Life Committee, an anti-abortion PAC, and a 50% rating in 2019 from Planned Parenthood Empire State, a pro-abortion rights PAC, indicating how often she voted with their positions.
-During her run for mayor, she said, "I am not against abortion."
-She does not support overturning Roe v.
-Wade, but has voted against taxpayer-funded abortions and against New York state's late-term abortion bill.
-During her run for mayor, she did not identify as pro-life or pro-choice, saying, "it's not black or white.
-I think there's a lot of things that go into a decision of that magnitude."
-But in her congressional campaign, she identified as pro-life, even as she reiterated that she does not "hold black-and-white views" on abortion.
+During her 2017 campaign for mayor of New York City, Malliotakis said, "I am not against abortion".
+As a mayoral candidate, she did not identify as pro-life or pro-choice.
+Rather, she said, "It's not black or white.
+I think there's a lot of things that go into a decision of that magnitude".
+She did not support overturning Roe v.
+Wade, but has voted against taxpayer-funded abortions and against late-term abortion.
+When she ran for Congress in 2020, however, she identified as pro-life, even as she reiterated that she does not "hold black-and-white views" on abortion.